titantf/Titan-DLC/README.md

 3. Go to the `Local Files` tab.
 4. Click `Browse Local Files`.

-#### Automatic (Recommended)
+#### ~~Automatic (Recommended)~~
-If you would like an easy one click installation process, connect to our content distributor server (IP: **download.titan.tf:11111**).
-To connect to a TF2 server via the IP address, type `connect download.titan.tf:11111` into your Team Fortress 2 developer console.
+~~If you would like an easy one click installation process, connect to our content distributor server (IP: **download.titan.tf:11111**).
+To connect to a TF2 server via the IP address, type `connect download.titan.tf:11111` into your Team Fortress 2 developer console.~~

+> [!WARNING]
+> The content distributor server has been deprecated. **Why?** TF2 limits the speed at which custom content can download, this causes a significantly longer time to download content through the automatic process as compared to manually installing it yourself.

 #### Manual via GitHub #1
 1. Download [GitHub Desktop](https://desktop.github.com/) and install it.